xyproto/guessica/README.md

 ## Usage

-### Try to detect the latest version
+### Detect the latest version

 	guessica PKGBUILD

-### Try to detect the latest version and write the changes back to the PKGBUILD
+### Detect the latest version and write the changes back to the PKGBUILD

     guessica -i PKGBUILD